societymedia/societymedia.github.io/DayOne.markdown

 ---
 layout: post
-title: Improving U - Day One - XCode IDE
+title: Beginning iOS Development using Swift - Day 1
-author: Tony Merante
+date: 9/20/16
+categories: iOS Swift
 ---

 # Welcome to Day One of Improving U - Beginning Xcode with Swift